oneforawe/config-repo/README.md

 The purpose of this repo is mostly for my own convenience, to make my working environment consistent across different machines and to make it very easy to set up a working environment on a new machine.
 But for anyone who's curious, it's also here to share config ideas and enable you to try out my setup.
+See the [Terminology](./#terminology) section below for explanation of terms.

 ## Two Versions